 Metric Name Metric Description Metric Collected for These Platforms

 The amount of space available in the filesystem as a AIX

 percentage of the total space. (percent) HP-UX

-capacityAvailable Linux
+apacityAvailable Linux

 Solaris

 Windows

 The amount of space used in the fileystem as a percentage of AIX

 the total space. (percent) HP-UX

 apacityUsed Linux

 Solaris

 Windows

 Indicates whether or not data can be read from disk.
 AIX

 HP-UX

-Detail/readable Linux
+etail/readable Linux

 Solaris

 Indicates whether or not data can be written to disk.
 AIX

 HP-UX

 Detail/writable Linux

 Solaris

+Colano

 Detail/writeOnce Indicates whether or not the disk can be written to only once.
 Linux ^g

 The type of file system used for this logical disk.
 AIX

-filesystemType HP-UX
+, , HP-UX

-Linux ^h
+ilesystemType Linux ^h

 Windows

+NA/h ath an an mat the disk is manufact from a normate accuracy (

-Whether or not the disk is mounted from a remote source (a AIX
+Whether or not the disk is mounted from a remote source (a network file system).
+AIX

-network file system).
+sRemote nothan me dystemy.
 HP-UX

-sRemote Linux i
+Linux i

 Windows

-The name of the partition such as "C." or "bdo1" or "ad1 o"

 The name of the partition, such as "C:", or "hda1", or "sd1,a".
 AIX

+HP-UX

-amo HP-UX Linux
+ame Linux

-ame Solaris
+Solaris

 Windows

-The percentage of inches available as the file-vectors

-The percentage of inodes available on the filesystem. (percent) AIX
+The percentage of inodes available on the filesystem.
+AIX

-ercentlnodesRemainin (1-5-5) HP-UX
+oroontine dee Deerster' (percent) HP-UX

-J Linux
+ercentInodesRemainin I Linux

-Solaris
+• Solaris

-The length of the many that I/O and I/O are Windows
+Windows

-ueueLength The length of the queue containing I/O requests that have begun processing but have not yet finished.
-Solaris
+would anoth The length of the queue containing I/O requests that have Solaris

-- began processing but have not yet illimined.
+ueueLength begun processing but have not yet finished.
 Windows